 Instead, a special object is returned that represents the function whose execution is deferred.
 Notice the more general deferred expression name of this object.
 We shall see later on why this name is used.

-In order to explicitly trigger the execution of foo(), you have to call reframe.core.deferrable. evaluate() on it:
+In order to explicitly trigger the execution of foo(), you have to call evaluate on it:

 '''

 from reframe.core.deferrable import evaluate

 evaluate(foo())

 hello

 '''